solidi/learning-notes/books/reading-list.md

 # Reading List

 Books that are read or on my reading list.
+[This post by Abi Noda](http://abinoda.com/reading-list) was the inspiration.

 Culture
 -------